 We have discussed the presented examples of our system with two experts in the field of biology and bioinformatics and one expert from the molecular illustration field.
-The demonstration of our system was presented as a video showing animations of the mentioned biological examples.
-Also the interactivity of the system was presented by video demonstrate the effect of parameter changes.
+The demonstration of our system was presented as a video showing the animations of the simulations of the mentioned biological examples.
+Also the interactivity of the system was presented by video to show the changes of the system based on changing the parameters.
 For every example, we provided the biological explanation and afterwards the users observed the system for several minutes.

 Professor Mathias Ziegler, expert in the field of biology, was impressed by the outcome of our approach.
 He mentioned that the system could generate several proto-structures and model energy requirements for the reactions.
-With this extension he could imagine that it may be used for the generation (and even for the testing) of hypotheses for molecular phenomena that require spatial information.

-For example, one question to which our system, with the suggested extensions, could possibly bring an answer is, what is the ideal branching percentage for the best coupling of glycogen is.
-Since we can change the parameters of the L-system rules at runtime, users can interactively experiment with the probability of rules and study the emergent branching structure.
+With this extension he could imagine that it may be used for the generation (and even for the testing) of hypotheses.
+For example, one question, to which our system could possibly bring an answer is, what is the ideal branching percentage for the best coupling of glycogen.

 He particularly appreciated the system of density layer for the control of the molecule counts during the simulation and the interactive change of modeling rules.
 In his opinion, the outcome of our work can be used for teaching purposes.
-Especially, he was impressed by the capability of our system to create complex structures simply from information of the geometrical representation of subunits, their binding sites, and simple rules.
+Especially, he was impressed by the capability of our system to create complex structures simply from information of the geometrical representation of subunits, their binding sites and simple rules.

 Another expert, Assoc.
-Prof. in Molecular Bioinformatics, suggested that we could show the outcome of our system in the context of examples of multimeric structures, especially when it comes to complex formation.
+Prof. in Molecular Bioinformatics, suggested that we could show the outcome of our system in the context of examples of complex multimeric structures, especially when it comes to complex formation.
 Additionally, she pointed out that all polymer formations are catalyzed by enzymes and in many cases this is what determines the later structure as well as the speed of the assembly.
 With this addition we could provide better biological understanding of these processes in the context of teaching.
 She also pointed out that with further extensions of the work we could be able to bring answers to some unsolved questions in the field of polymer synthesis.
 Another aspect in the context of polymerization is the possibility that a local depletion of pre-cursors might be the factor that limits the chain length.

 We also discussed our approach with a professional illustrator.
-She pointed out the importance of having a system for generating a complex, dynamic, and accurate biological scene in a time and cost-efficient manner.
-Being able to easily generate dynamic, accurate, and aesthetically pleasing molecular scenes is extremely beneficial for animators and scientific filmmakers.
+She pointed out the importance of having a system for generating a complex, dynamic and accurate biological scene in a timely and financial manner.
+Being able to easily generate dynamic, accurate and aesthetically pleasing molecular scenes is extremely beneficial for animators and scientific fillmmakers.

-From a biomedical animation point of view, she praised the system as a quick, easy to use, and flexible tool for generating good quality and aesthetically pleasing images.
+From a biomedical animation point of view, she praised the system as a quick, easy to use and flexible tool for generating good quality and aesthetically pleasing images.
 However, she was missing more control over rendering styles and lighting.
 While she saw the system as an excellent start, being able to bring these dynamic systems directly into 3D animation software would be, in her opinion, ideal.
 Overall, she considered the biological scenes generated from this system useful for producing biological animations.

-Many of the ideas of the domain experts, are good suggestions and will be considered in future work.
+Many of the ideas of the domain experts, are good suggestions and should be considered in follow-up future work.